seba--/i3QL/idb/readme.txt

 Syntactical Oddities:

 toString(): Never use this method without parenthesis.
+The execution order of AND, OR can differ from the order in the code.
 LMS can not catch this application and then the generated code will contain toString representations of your programs AST